ATS Optimization

 Should I include my photo on my US resume?

 No. Never.
 In the US, including a photo is actively discouraged — it opens employers to discrimination lawsuits.
 Most US hiring managers will discard a resume with a photo.
-This is opposite to many other countries.
+This is the opposite of many other countries.

 What’s the best resume format for the US in 2026?